rnfor-pro/DevOps/monitoring-logging/README.md

 # Deploy Netflix Clone on AWS Cloud using Jenkins - DevSecOps Project!

 DevSecOps Pipeline Solution built using Jenkins as the CI tool, with SonarQube, OWASP, and Trivy for security and vulnerability detection.
-Docker is used for containerizing the app, and ArgoCD enables Continuous Deployment to AWS EKS.
+Docker is used for containerizing the app, and ArgoCD enables Continuous Delivery/Deployment to AWS EKS.
 Helm makes managing the Kubernetes applications a breeze.
 With the power of Prometheus and Grafana, we gain valuable insights into the application’s performance, cluster health, and pipeline metrics.

 - Prerequisites